marijn/Spil/README.markdown

 A basic finite state machine implementation for a lock.
-The implemntation was inspired by a [comment from Gordon on stackoverflow][1].
+The implementation was inspired by a [comment from Gordon on stackoverflow][1].

 # Usage